SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 There are several options to choose from when implementing the Circuit Breaker pattern.
 Steeltoe has initially chosen to support one based on Hystrix; Netflix's Latency and Fault Tolerance library for distributed systems.
 For more information about Hystrix see the [Netflix/Hystrix Wiki](https://github.com/Netflix/Hystrix/wiki) and the [Spring Cloud Netflix](http://projects.spring.io/spring-cloud/) documentation.

-In the future you can expect to see more Circuit Breaker options as part of the Steeltoe framework.
+In the future you can expect to see more Circuit Breaker options as part of Steeltoe.

 # 1.0 Netflix Hystrix